rutamargelyte/proteomics_workshop_practical_1/README.md

 Practical exercise including Q&A: Proteomics, How?: data preparation, statistical approach, data visualisation, and interpretation; Facilitators: Dr Ruta Margelyte and Dr Christina Dardani

-Practical material, including scripts and data, will become available prior to the workshop.
+Practical material (including scripts, data, and PositCloud repository) will become available prior to the workshop